Mailman (City Letter Carrier)

 You virtually answered your own question with the "but do you".
 Every morning we are given 5 minutes before our break to inspect our postal delivery vehicles.
 Most of us at least turn on the engine to make sure it will start.
 We are supposed to do a walk around and look for any body damage, flat/low tires, leaks, and more.
 I mostly just turn the engine on and look at the fuel gauge to see if I need to stop at a gas station on the way to the route.
 At the end of the day, I empty out all of the contents of the vehicle and park and lock it.
 I don't do any further inspection at the end of the day.
 I know I don't do the full inspection walk around that we are supposed to, but so far it hasn't come back to hurt me.
 I use the same vehicle almost every day.
 If I were to use a different vehicle I may do a more thorough check to see if all of the signals and lights work.

-Asked by pattie almost 10 years ago
+Asked by Ray over 10 years ago

 My mailman put a note on our mailbox that said we MUST pick up our mail DAILY.
 Or the mail will be returned to sender.
 Is that a law or do we have a not nice mail carrier?